 You never know the impact your words have on others

-ome things we do cannot be reversed or taken back – a notable one is learning.
-Ounce you learn something it cannot be unlearned.
-Likewise ounce you communicate something to someone, it cannot be undone.
+ome things we do cannot be reversed or simply erased – a notable one is learning.
+Once you learn something it cannot be unlearned.
+Likewise once you communicate something to someone, it cannot be undone.
 In a way words are more powerful than action because words have a life of their own.
-Plain physical aggression hurts momentarily; verbal abuse on the other hand hurts for an entire life.
+Plain physical aggression hurts momentarily; verbal abuse on the other hand hurts for the rest of your life.
 Intentions last forever.

-Words spoken to children might make them succeed or fail.
-To validate that, all you have to do is look within your own self and recall the words that have empowered you and the word that have damaged you.
-Strong words spoken to you became part of your life.
+Words spoken to children make them succeed or fail.
+To validate that, all you have to do is look within your own past and recall the words that have empowered you and the ones that have damaged you and caused you hurt.
+Strong words spoken to you often became part of your life.
 You cannot erase these words.
-You remember them like it was yesterday.
-That’s why words are so powerful, they are timeless and continue to affect your entire your life into the future.
+You always remember them.
+Words are so powerful because they are timeless and continue to be effective way into the future.

 Words are not only powerful from person to person; communication also takes place inside of ourselves.
-We are constantly talking to ourselves and coming up with stories.
+We are constantly talking to ourselves, so our own words also have the same effect.
 Every movie we watch every idea we think, every book we read, people we talk to, help to shape our mind and ultimately the person we are.
 So when you say something powerful weather is positive or negative, is like trowing a rock into interstellar space; it will travel forever in the direction you aimed.

 Is the mind a product of all information we’ve learned since we were born?
 It might in part very well be.
 It is difficult to know what is shaping our mind because we hardly pay attention to what we put in it.
 We ingest and assimilate everything presented to us without hesitation or much thinking; most of the times.